 It can also help you avoid stalls if you don’t have hill start-assist.
-If you have the handbrake on, it means you can set the gas and find the bite ready to move off quickly.
-If you’re holding the car still using the footbrake, you’re likely to get your timing wrong and lift the clutch too much before you’ve set the gas properly – which increases the likelihood of stalling.
-You’ll get better at being able to do that with time (though you’ll probably soon be driving a car with the various brake-assist features), but certainly to begin with – and for many people this includes even the point at which they’re at test standard – using the handbrake will help to avoid stalling in many situations.
+If you have the parking brake on, it means you can set the gas and find the bite ready to move off quickly.
+If you’re holding the car still using the foot brake, you’re likely to get your timing wrong and lift the clutch too much before you’ve set the gas properly – which increases the likelihood of stalling.
+You’ll get better at being able to do that with time (though you’ll probably soon be driving a car with the various brake-assist features), but certainly to begin with – and for many people this includes even the point at which they’re at test standard – using the parking brake will help you avoid stalling in many situations.

-When is it compulsory to use the hand brake?
+When is it compulsory to use the parking brake?

 It isn’t (except when parking and leaving your vehicle).
-You should use the hand brake whenever it would help you prevent the car from rolling backwards or forwards when it isn’t supposed to.
-In theory, it would be possible to not use the hand brake at all on your test (even more so if you have hill start-assist and foot brake-assist features on your car) and still not get faulted for it.
-However, the reality is that there will be times when not using it is just stupid and asking for trouble, and much will depend on the kinds of roads you’re driving on.
+You should use the parking brake whenever it would help you prevent the car from rolling backwards or forwards when it isn’t supposed to.
+In theory, it would be possible to not use the parking brake at all on your test (even more so if you have hill start-assist and foot brake-assist features on your car) and still not get faulted for it.
+However, the reality is that there will be times when not using it is just asking for trouble, and much will depend on the kinds of roads you’re driving on.

-If you have to deal with steep hills, the risk of rolling back is going to be very high.
-With new drivers, a roll back is often accompanied by a stall as they panic and lift the clutch too quickly before they’ve applied gas.
-Not using the hand brake might not be recorded, but the stall probably will – particularly if it is then followed by more stalls, and causing a hold up for traffic behind, which is common with new drivers (especially if they’re nervous on test).
+Use the parking brake if you’re dealing with steep hills, where the risk of rolling back is going to be very high.
+With new drivers, a roll back is often accompanied by a stall as they panic and lift the clutch too quickly.
+Not using the parking brake might not be recorded as the fault, but the stall probably would be, and if it is followed by more stalls or causing a hold up for traffic behind, that’s almost certainly going to go down as a “serious”.

-If you don’t use the hand brake when you perhaps ought to a couple of times on your test, it probably won’t be marked unless it leads to another problem.
-If you don’t use it every time you really should, you’re just asking to be faulted.
-The simple solution is to aim to use it and not to worry if you forget a few times – as long as it doesn’t result in a worse problem as a result.
+If you don’t use the parking brake when you perhaps ought to a few times on your test, it probably won’t be marked.
+If it leads to other issues then it might.
+If you don’t use it when you really should, you’re just asking to be faulted.
+Use it if you need to.

-An experienced (and good) driver will use the hand brake less than a new (good) driver because they’re likely to be able to hold the bite better.
-Someone who is not so good with holding the bite – no matter how much experience they have – really ought to use the hand brake more.
-The reason for this is that they can then set the gas, find the bite, then release the hand brake when they want to move off.
-The alternative is that they will have to take their foot off the foot brake, set the gas, and then find the bite without rolling back and without stalling.
-With new drivers, that sort of timing is often a problem.
+An experienced (and good) driver will use the parking brake less than a new (good) driver because they’re likely to be able to hold the bite better.
+Someone who is not so good with holding the bite – no matter how much experience they have – really ought to use the parking brake more.

-Do I apply the handbrake first, or put it in neutral first?
+Do I apply the parking brake first, or put it in neutral first?

 In most cases it doesn’t matter.
-Common sense says that the safest way is to stop the car with the foot brake, apply the handbrake, then put the car into neutral (you can take your foot off the foot brake then).
+Common sense says that the safest way is to stop the car with the foot brake, apply the parking brake, then put the car into neutral (you can take your foot off the foot brake then).
 But no one is going to penalise you for it if you put it in neutral first as long as you don’t roll or lurch (or do it while the car is still moving)

-Just remember that learners (and new drivers) are more likely to lift their feet when they stop, and if they get muddled with their foot timing then they may run into problems, which are made worse if the handbrake isn’t on and the car is still in gear.
-At least if the handbrake is on, the car won’t go anywhere.
+Just remember that learners (and new drivers) are more likely to lift their feet when they stop, and if they get muddled with their foot timing they may run into problems, which are made worse if the parking brake isn’t on and the car is still in gear.
+At least if the parking brake is on, the car won’t go anywhere.

-Why should I use the handbrake at junctions?
+Why should I use the parking brake at junctions?

 Primarily, to prevent you from rolling backwards or forwards where this would be undesirable.
 In addition, sitting with the footbrake on means your brake lights are on, and in modern cars – especially at night – that dazzles people behind you, and is inconsiderate.

-If you’re going to be waiting for any length of time beyond a pause, use the handbrake.
+If you’re going to be waiting for any length of time beyond a pause, consider using the parking brake.
 That’s what it’s there for.
 Not using it when you ought to is as lazy as it is wrong.

-What is the rationale for using the handbrake?
+What is the rationale for using the parking brake?

 Use it to help prevent the car rolling backwards or forwards when that would be dangerous or inconvenient.
 Use it at pedestrian crossings – especially if you are the first car in the queue – so that if someone went into the back of you and/or if one of your feet slipped the car would not surge forward.

-My friend told me you don’t need to use the handbrake on flat roads
+My friend told me you don’t need to use the parking brake on flat roads

 Your friend is wrong.
-You use the handbrake to secure the car when it needs securing.
+You use the parking brake to secure the car when it needs securing.
 It can still roll – or be pushed into a roll – on flat roads.
-In any case, most roads have a camber (a curvature to help water drainage), which means they’re not flat at all.
+In any case, most roads have a camber (a curvature to help water drainage), and ruts and undulations, which means they’re not flat at all.

-Do you use the handbrake in an automatic car?
+Do you use the parking brake in an automatic car?